trulience/public/reactjs/trulience-ai/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Query Parameters

-When integrating the app in an iframe, the following query parameters can be utilized:
+When integrating the app in an iframe, the following query parameters can be used:

 | Parameter                 | Type     | Default Value                                | Description                                                              |
 |---------------------------|----------|----------------------------------------------|--------------------------------------------------------------------------|